 Edgar Award Nomination for 'Best Critical/Biographical Book' (2012) for Detecting Women.

 Anthony Award Nomination for 'Best Critical Nonfiction Work' (2012) for Detecting Women.

 Social Sciences and Humanities Research Council Insight Grant (2012-18) for Criminalization/Assimilation: Chinese/Americans in Classical Hollywood Film

 Social Sciences and Humanities Research Council Standard Research Grant (2005-09) for Softboiled Men and Hardboiled Women: Gender and the Hollywood Detective Film

 Student Opportunities / Supervising

 I have supervised doctoral students working on topics including transnational Chinese action heroines, women in silent war films and Hollywood auteurs and digital cinema.
-I am willing to supervise graduate students in the areas of American film history, gender and genre.
+I welcome graduate students working in the areas of American film history, genre, and gender or race in film.

 Gates, P. and Lisa Funnell, eds.
 Transnational Asian Identities in Pan-Pacific Cinemas: The Reel Asian Exchange.
 New York: Routledge, 2011.
 244 pp.